KiSchnelle/locscale-surfer/docs/tutorial.md

     ![SURFER_tutorial_04](img/LocScale-SURFER_tutorial_04.png)
     Select the map from which the segmented micelle should be subtracted (in this case the feature-enhanced map from ```LocScale-FEM```.
 This will create a new volume.

 -   :material-numeric-5-box:{ .lg .top } __Toggle between maps with and without micelle__

     ---
     ![SURFER_tutorial_05](img/LocScale-SURFER_tutorial_05.png)
     You can toggle between both maps with the toggle switch in the LocScale-SURFER GUI.
+Here contextual information is OFF.

--   :material-numeric-6-box:{ .lg .top } __Select LocScale mode__
+-   :material-numeric-6-box:{ .lg .top } __Toggle between maps with and without micelle__

     ---
     ![SURFER_tutorial_06](img/LocScale-SURFER_tutorial_06.png)
+    You can toggle between both maps with the toggle switch in the LocScale-SURFER GUI.
+Here contextual information is ON.